ministryofjustice/cloud-platform-user-guide/source/documentation/other-topics/custom-default-backend.md

           servicePort: 4567
 ```

-Note: At the moment cloud-platform configured this [custom-http-errors][cp-config-custom-http-errors] to serve cloud platforms [custom error page][cp-custom-errors] from default backend at ingress controller, this will be removed soon to allow services to serve their own error pages or opt-in to the generic platform-level error page (which is done by adding an annotation at your ingress).
+Note: At the moment cloud-platform configured [this][cp-config-custom-http-errors] custom-http-errors to serve cloud platforms [custom error page][cp-custom-errors] from default backend at ingress controller, this will be removed soon to allow services to serve their own error pages or opt-in to the generic platform-level error page (which is done by adding an annotation at your ingress).

 [cloud-platform-custom-error-pages]: https://github.com/ministryofjustice/cloud-platform-custom-error-pages
 [customized-default-backend]: https://github.com/kubernetes/ingress-nginx/blob/master/docs/examples/customization/custom-errors/custom-default-backend.yaml